 - A The conceptual and regulatory framework for financial reporting

 - 1. The need for a conceptual framework and the characteristics of useful information

 - 2. Recognition and measurement

-- 3. Specialised, not-for-profit, and public sector entities

-- 4. Regulatory framework
+- 3. Regulatory framework

-- 5. The concepts and principles of groups and consolidated financial statements
+- 4. The concepts and principles of groups and consolidated financial statements

 - B Accounting for transactions in financial statements

 - 1. Tangible non-current assets

 - 2. Intangible assets

 - 3. Impairment of assets

 - 4. Inventory and biological assets

 - 5. Financial instruments

 - 6. Leasing

 - 7. Provisions and events after the reporting period

 - 8. Taxation

 - 9. Reporting financial performance

 - 10. Revenue

 - 11. Government grants

+- 12. Foreign currency transactions

-- C Analysing and interpreting financial statements
+- C Analysing and interpreting the financial statements of single entities and groups

 - 1. Limitations of financial statements

-- 2. Calculation and interpretation of accounting ratios and trends to address users' and stakeholders' needs
+- Calculation and interpretation of accounting ratios and trends to address users' and stakeholders' needs

 - 3. Limitations of interpretation techniques